gillesbertaux/portfolio/_posts/2016-03-21-food-slack-bot-zapier.markdown

 ## Crawl the source using [Import.io](http://import.io) & Store in Google Spreadsheet

 I am not going to do a step by step tutorial on Import.io since it's pretty straightfroward.
-But basically pick the Crawler option and then go to your Yelp URL.
+Basically, pick the Crawler option and then go to your Yelp URL.
 Each data type will be a column in the final CSV generated.

 Pick the data you need, here I selected: